BanForFun/react-select-table/docs/state.md

 > Default: `null`

-Passed to `itemPredicate` to decide which rows to show to the user.
+If truthy, it is passed to `itemPredicate` to decide which rows to show to the user.
+Otherwise, all items are shown.

 #### `items` *object*